-General and administrative expense increased by \$66.2 million, or 130%, for the year ended December 31, 2021 compared to the year ended December 31, 2020.
-This increase was primarily due to \$42.1 million in stock-based compensation expense (which reflects the increase related to the cumulative stock-based compensation expense in connection with our IPO, net of the absence in the current period of stock-based compensation expense of \$27.4 million recognized in connection with the 2020 Equity Transactions as described above), \$11.9 million in personnel-related costs due to annual compensation adjustments and higher headcount, \$4.5 million in professional services fees, comprised primarily of legal, accounting, and consulting fees, \$3.9 million related to a legal settlement, \$1.9 million in directors and officers insurance, \$0.5 million in software license fees, \$0.5 million in other taxes and licenses, and \$0.7 million in other individually immaterial costs.
+General and administrative expense increased by \$39.8 million, or 34%, for the year ended December 31, 2022 compared to the year ended December 31, 2021.
+This increase was primarily due to increases of \$30.4 million in stock-based compensation expense, \$6.8 million in personnel-related costs due to compensation adjustments and higher headcount, \$4.7 million in directors and officers insurance, and \$1.1 million in software license fees, partially offset by decreases of \$3.3 million related to legal settlements, and \$1.5 million in professional services fees, comprised primarily of legal, accounting, and consulting fees.